decentraland/old-documentation/_posts/sdk-reference/2018-01-04-scene-state.md

 this.setState({ buttonState: 1 })
 ```

+When dealing with arrays in the scene state, you can't update a single element in the array at a time.
+You must set a new value for the variable consiting of an entire new array, including any elements that haven't changed.

 #### Reference the state

 You can reference the value a state variable from anywhere in the scene object by writing `this.state.<variable name>`.